ray-project/ray/doc/source/rllib/rllib-saving-and-loading-algos-and-policies.rst

 ##################################################

-You can use :py:class:`~ray.air.checkpoint.Checkpoint` objects to store and load the current state of your :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or :py:class:`~ray.rllib.policy.policy.Policy` and the neural networks (weights) within these structures.
+You can use :py:class:`~ray.train.Checkpoint` objects to store and load the current state of your :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or :py:class:`~ray.rllib.policy.policy.Policy` and the neural networks (weights) within these structures.
 In the following, we will cover how you can create these